 A group of veterinary experts, the VGG (Vaccination Guidelines Group) was assigned by the World Small Animal Veterinary Association to write guidelines on vaccination in dogs and cats.

-The goal of the VGG was to bring forward guidelines that offer maximum protection from infections while trying to minimize the vaccines load.
+The goal of the VGG was to bring forward recommendations for vaccination programs that would offer maximum protection against infections while trying to minimize the vaccines load.

 What is the vaccines load?
 And why should we minimize it?